XBee Firmware Upgrade Example

 My XBee Firmware Upgrade example demonstrates how to build a bare-bones circuit for loading firmware and configurations to the XBee radio without the need for custom interface boards.

-4 Responses to “XBee Firmware Upgrade Example”
+4 thoughts on “XBee Firmware Upgrade Example”

-Hi Mr.Rob,
+1. Hi Mr.Rob,

 I m somu an engineering student whom is new to this zigbee.I saw your circuit on upgrading/programming new??zigbee but i failed to do so.I made a pcb circuit out from you idea on connecting but every time i tried to communicate with the zigbee a screen pop-up and state “Unable to connect to …”.Why?.I have triple checked the connections and i couldn’t get it.